Customizing DDL¶

 The

-being used for DDL execution.
-May be None if this construct is being created inline within a table, in which casecompiler
+Connectionbeing used for DDL execution.
+May be None if this construct is being created inline within a table, in which casecompilerwill be present.- tables:

 Optional keyword argument - a list of Table objects which are to be created/ dropped within a MetaData.create_all() or drop_all() method call.